-Before the barrels can be removed for service, the low-pressure valve/quide and packing assemblies must be removed.
+Before the barrels can be removed for service, the valve and packing assemblies must be removed.
 Follow the procedures detailed above for removing these assemblies and then proceed with Step 1 below.

 Severe injury can result if the machine is not properly locked out.
-Observe electrical Lockout/Tagout procedures before performing maintenance.
+Observe electrical Lockout/Tagout procedures before performing maintenance on the system components.